ysdn2019/Graduates-List/graduates/woei-siow.md

 ---
 path: /work/quotation-poster
 graduate: Edward Siow
-mainimg: /assets/work/Siow_Edward_project2_web_main.jpg
+cover: /assets/work/Siow_Edward_project2_web_main.jpg
-thumbnailimg: /assets/work/Siow_Edward_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Siow_Edward_project2_web_thumbnail.jpg
 title: Quotation Poster
 groupmembers:
-fields: Print, Typography
+category: Print, Typography
 mediumdimensions: Print Poster, 9" x 15"
 description: This is an poster that is based on a quote by the poet Rabindranath Tagore.
 The poster’s purpose is to express the mood of the quote through the use of typography and colour, which it achieves by placing emphasis on the words “service” and “joy.”
 digitallink: